zhandos717/doc/en/appearance/menu.md

 <a name="attributes"></a>
 ## Attributes

-Custom attributes can be assigned to groups and menu items, just like other components.
+Groups and menu items, like other components, can have custom attributes assigned.

 > [!TIP]
 > For more detailed information, refer to the section [Component Attributes](/docs/{{version}}/components/attributes)